 The first step in implementing is to enrol learners.
-Learners will need to provide you with copies of their Identity Documents (or passports and study permits for foreign learners) as well a copy of their matric certificate if they have completed Grade 12.
+Learners will need to provide you with copies of their Identity Documents (or passports for foreign learners) as well a copy of their matric certificate if they have completed Grade 12.
 They will also need to give you copies of any other qualifications that they have completed.

-Learners with foreign qualifications will need to have them verified by SAQA before the learner can be registered.
+Learners with foreign qualifications will need to have them verified by SAQA before they can be registered.